-In this case, we can treat stars as points in 3D space, then finding the distance between them becomes a simple matter of 3D trigonometry.
+In this case of computing the distance between two stars, we are treating the stars as simple points in 3D space.
+So, finding the distance between them, becomes a simple matter of 3D trigonometry.

 In astronomy, we generally give stars 3D spherical coordinates.
 They are the standard right ascension, declination and distance coordinates of the stars.
+On Earth we use longitude and latitude, in astronomy, we use right ascension and declination respectively as coordinates.
 These standard stellar coordinates are cataloged for many stars (Epoch

 From the stellar spherical coordinates (

-X,Y,Z) coordinates from which the direct distance (
+coordinates from which the linear spatial distance (

-D) between two stars can then be computed.
+D) between the two stars can then be computed.

 For any given star, let:

-Given the spherical (α,δ,R) coordinates of a star, the corresponding
+α,δ,R) coordinates of a planet or star, the corresponding

-by subscripts, to compute the distance between the stars, we first
+to compute the distance between the stars, we first compute their corresponding

 For the first star: